troysung/Xlab-k8s-gpu/README.md

 Accelerative algorithm of solving large sparse linear algebraic equation using C++ language.

-It is a collaborative, interdisciplinary program drawing on expertise from School of Software Engineering & College of Civil Engineering, Tongji University.
+It is a collaborative, interdisciplinary project drawing on expertise from School of Software Engineering & College of Civil Engineering, Tongji University.